-Finding: Complies as Proposed.
+Finding: Complies with Condition.
 All public facilities necessary to serve this project are available at adequate levels to meet the proposed R-6 zoning.
 Sanitary sewer is available from an existing 8-inch line that is installed on the property.
 Water service is available from a 12-inch City line in Pease Road and from an 8-inch line in Pavilion Place.
 The service will be extended through the site as shown on the preliminary utility plan.
 Storm water facilities are also proposed, as shown on the preliminary utility plan.
 Oregon City Public Schools provide education services and has adequate levels of service available.
 Police and fire protection are provided by the City of Oregon City.
+In accordance with the Annexation Agreement (File AN 07-07) that applies to the subject property, a supplemental fee of \$3,500 per dwelling unit shall be paid at the time of building permit application for each lot in the subdivision to assure adequate police response times.

 Wesley Lynn Park is located approximately a quarter mile southwest of the subject property to meet recreational needs.
-Please refer to the findings within this report : Chapter 16.08.030 paragraph B.
+Please refer to the findings within this report: Chapter 16.08.030 paragraph B. The Applicant can meet this standard through Conditions of Approval 29.